 In Canada, since that extensive country has been in the possession of the English, our troops and settlers have been remarkably healthy, if we except the great mortality occasioned by the scurvy, in the winter of the year 1759.
-A surgeon who practised long at Quebec, informs me, that true pleurisies, and other inflammatory known there.

-Chap.
-1.] different Parts of North America.
-35 disorders, were the genuine produce of the cold air of that climate; but that low bilious and intermitting fevers were scarcely
+A surgeon who practised long at Quebec, informs me, that true pleurisies, and other inflammatory disorders, were the genuine produce of the cold air of that climate; but that low bilious and intermitting fevers were scarcely known there.